Mika is for hearing

 Designing Mika: Mika is Hard to Mishear

-I’ve been quietly building a new conlang called Mika, and today I want to share the thinking behind its sound system.
-I’m not claiming this is revolutionary — just that it’s careful.
-I wanted a language where the most important little words (the grammar glue) stay clear even when people whisper, talk fast, or speak with their mouth half-full.
-That meant starting from the most common, sturdy sounds across human languages and being deliberate about how far apart they need to feel.
+I’ve been quietly building a new conlang called Mika, and here I share the thinking behind its sound system, how we speak it.
+My goal is clarity.
+I want a language where the most important little words (the grammar glue) stay clear even when people whisper, talk fast, or speak with their mouth half-full.
+That means starting from the most common, sturdy sounds across human languages and being deliberate about how far apart they need to feel.

 Starting with the Strongest Foundations

-• Consonants: t k b g d m n j s l
+• Consonants: b t k g d s m n y l

 Nothing fancy, but enough room to breathe.